gabrielcuvillier/arxwasm/README.md

 This project provide a convenient access to Native Client ports of well-known libraries, by capturing specific NaCl build process and patches required to compile these projects in one place.
 It turned out to be really handy!

-As most of Arx Libertatis dependencies have already been ported to Native Client, they are available in Naclports: Zlib, Freetype, SDL2, Boost, and Regal (classic OpenGL emulation layer on top of OpenGL ES 2).
+As most of Arx Libertatis dependencies have already been ported to Native Client, they are available in Naclports: Zlib, Freetype, SDL2, Boost, and Regal (OpenGL wrapper on top of OpenGL ES 2).

 They are not always upstream, but it is sufficient for this ArxLibertatis port.